D-particle Field Category: D-particle Field Category: A Toy Model

-It is natural from a physical point of view to assume that the higher composition structure $C_{i,j}\in {\mathscr{H}}(\psi_i,\psi_j)$ between $k$ geodesics is defined as the product of the parts of the physical state describing the interaction between two geodesics:
+It is natural from a physical point of view to assume that the higher product structures of $\alpha_{i,j}$ in ${\cal{H}}({\bc_i},{\bc_j})$ between $k$ ($k=2,3,\ldots$) sets of geodesics are defined as the scattering amplitudes of open string fields.
+In our toy model, the product structures on {$C^Q(\mathfrak{H})$} are defined by where we introduce the production amplitudes\cite{PA}